 Women, the Vote and Activism

 New Zealand women won the right to vote on 19 September 1893.
-125 years on, the Suffrage 125 celebration is an opportunity to remember the suffragists and what they fought for and reflect on women’s rights today.
-See the Ministry for Women webpage for information about Suffrage 125.
+125 years on, the Suffrage 125 celebration was an opportunity to remember the suffragists and what they fought for and reflect on women’s rights today.

 Explore zine-making with FeminEast